AntoineBlanot/zero-nlp/README.md

 ### Introduction
 **Sentence classification** is the most basic NLP task.
 It consists of classifying one sentence (i.e a text) into a target class.
 It is necessary for most applications that requires NLU components.<br>
-The most used models for this task are encoder-only architecture based on BERT.
-The model with the most promising results is Roberta.
-However, Roberta needs to be fintuned on every specific NLU task making it unpractical and impossible to use for domains zhere data is not largely available.<br>
+The most used models for this task are encoder-only architecture based on BERT and the most often used is [Roberta](https://huggingface.co/docs/transformers/model_doc/roberta).
+However, Roberta needs to be finetuned on every specific NLU task making it unpractical and impossible to use for domains where data is not largely available.<br>

-We propose a unified model, based on Google's T5 architecture that achieves extremly good results on any classification task without having been trained on it.
+We propose a unified model, based on Google's [T5](https://github.com/google-research/text-to-text-transfer-transformer) architecture that achieves extremly good results on any classification task without having been trained on it.
 This model can directly be used for:
 - Topic classification
 - Intent recognition
 - Boolean question-answering